 If the cancer is pressing on your urethra or the opening of your bladder, you may find it difficult to empty your bladder fully.
-This is called urine retention.
+This can sometimes cause urine retention, where urine is left in your bladder when you urinate.
 There are several things that can help, including the following.

 - Drugs called alpha-blockers.
 These relax the muscles around the opening of the bladder, making it easier to urinate.